 College students are usually convicted by their own words.
 They naively think the cop will go lighter on them if they ‘fess up.’
 This is WRONG THINKING!
 Here is some guidance that will give you a basic understanding of the legal system and the legal rights you didn’t abandon at the schoolhouse doors.

 Criminal Law 101.

-Yes, we watch "Cops."
-By the way: it's a TV show.
+Yes, we watch “Cops.”
+By the way: it’s a TV show.
 The cops always read the suspects their rights – it makes for good TV.
-Now the reality check: it doesn't happen that way.
-Miranda warnings don't have to be given until someone is "under arrest" which has a much different meaning then you think.
+Now the reality check: in real life it doesn’t happen that way.
+Miranda warnings don’t have to be given until you are “arrested” which has a much different meaning then you think.
 When in doubt – remain silent.
 Usually you do not even have to give your name or ID unless you choose to.
 Bluntly, shut up and keep quiet.
 It is very bad to talk before Miranda warnings, but especially bad after your rights are read.

 By the time the cops read you your rights its too late.

 You will be told that if you talk (or cooperate) it will help you.
 Believe us – it won’t.
 You may be told you won’t be arrested if you cooperate.
 The cop was probably not planning to arrest you anyway!
 And, this is small comfort when the cops arrest you a couple days later based on your confession or statement.
 A criminal conviction can ruin your school choices, career, financial aid, and more.